 Finland has recently become one of the most popular Northern Lights destinations in Europe.
 It's also one of the first places in Europe that the Aurora tends to be visible- sometimes as early as mid-August!

 Rovaniemi, Finland is the home of Santa (no, seriously) and is also one of the most popular places for Northern Light hunters.
-You can even stay in log or glass cabins specially built in areas away from light pollution to allow you a better chance of seeing them from your doorstep!
+While looking for the Rovaniemi Northern Lights, you can even stay in log or glass cabins specially built in areas away from light pollution to allow you a better chance of seeing them from your doorstep!

 Finland has a low population ratio, so has beautiful dark skies free from light pollution, plenty of stunning scenery including lakes to reflect the Aurora and a warmer temperature until November.
-(Those lakes are also the perfect spot to try out ice fishing in Finland– you might even be able to do it while watching the Aurora overhead!)
+(Those lakes are also the perfect spot to try out ice fishing in Finland– you might even be able to do it while watching the Finland Northern Lights overhead!)

-In Rovaniemi, the chance of seeing the Northern Lights on clear nights as around 40%, which may not sound like much but is actually very good!
+In general, the chance of seeing the Rovaniemi Northern Lights on clear nights as around 40%, which may not sound like much but is actually very good!

 September- November (before the big snowfalls arrive.
 Snow= cloud= not much chance to see the sky!
 Spring (March/ April) can be good too- but the skies get lighter quicker so there is less time.